5 Reasons Crash Dieting Is Bad For You - Know How It's Risky

 Extreme calorie-restricted diet with poor protein induces a decrease in muscle mass due to reducing muscle protein synthesis, increased muscle breakdown, or both.
 A healthy, gradual weight loss plan, which includes resistance training and a good amount of protein intake will attenuate or even prevent the weight loss-induced loss of muscle mass.
 Crash diets are focused on slashing calories which is more likely to make you lose muscle mass, the loss of muscle mass harms both metabolism and strength.
 Such types of diets will cause your body to burn lean muscle mass for energy instead of fat.

-NOTE: It is advised to consult a dietitian and follow their recommendation on a calorie-controlled diet to achieve healthy weight.
+NOTE: It is advised to consult a dietitian and follow their recommendation on a calorie-controlled diet to achieve a healthy weight.

 Also read: How To Lose Weight Without Losing Muscles?